-From solo to quartet, this is a night of small ensembles with no electronic assistance.
-Each composer shows what is possible with the manipulation of acoustics and instrumental physics, defying visual expectations and embracing the beauty of compositional imagination.
+From solo to quartet, this was a night of small ensembles with no electronic assistance.
+Each composer showed what is possible with the manipulation of acoustics and instrumental physics, defying visual expectations and embracing the beauty of compositional imagination.

 IN THE PROGRAM:

 Christian Dimpker: N. 11 (String Quartet 1)

 Shuyu Lin: In a Station of the Metro

 Wajdi Abou Diab: A Tune for Amer’s Horn